 Telemetry

-AoA, stall warning, overspeed warning, spoiler handle, airspeed, G-load rolling stddev
+AoA, stall warning, overspeed warning, Mach, spoiler handle, flap handle, gear handle, airspeed, ambient turbulence, G-load rolling stddev

 Output